Many-body spectral transitions through the lens of the variable-range SYK2 model

-Here, $2^{-N/2}$ is the theoretical value of the late-time plateau, while the time average is over the interval of time of the first plateau before it starts developing a notable curvature that will bring it into the ramp (we use the interval $JT \in [10,15]$).
+Here, $2^{-N/2}$ is the theoretical value of the late-time plateau, while the time average is taken over the interval $JT \in [10,15]$, where the secondary plateau has already developed.
+The remaining curvature in the SFF $g(T)$ is a small $N$ effect due to the proximity of the ramp.
 The value of $h$ at different $N$ is displayed in Fig.~\ref{fig:collapse}b.

-By applying a constant shift to $h$, the curves display an excellent collapse onto each other, as seen in Fig.~\ref{fig:collapse}b.
-A polynomial fourth-order fit of the collapsed curve above $\alpha=0.8$ reveals a change in concavity at $\alpha = 1.02$, consistent with the PRBM expectation for the Anderson transition.
-This suggests that the Anderson transition can be identifiable in the SFF as the point where the plateau height grows more quickly.
+By applying a constant vertical shift to $h$ to align the values at $\alpha=0$, the entire curves display an excellent collapse onto each other.
+A polynomial fourth-order fit of the collapsed curve above $\alpha=0.8$ reveals a change in concavity at $\alpha = 1.02$, in the vicinity of the point where the PRBM has its Anderson transition.
+This suggests that transitions within SYK$_2$-type models can be identified through features of the SFF such as the point where its plateau height grows more quickly upon a change of the system parameters.

-Within the regime accessible to our numerics it is not possible to see a sharp transition at $\alpha=3/2$, corresponding in the PRBM to the onset of the integrable regime.
+Within the regime accessible to our numerics, it is not possible to see a sharp transition at $\alpha=3/2$, corresponding in the PRBM to the onset of the integrable regime.
 We do, however, observe a qualitative disappearance of the ramp (Fig.~\ref{fig:SFF}b).
-To understand whether this PRBM transition is imprinted onto the SFF of our model, it would be desirable to access larger systems sizes, where the secondary plateau is more prominent.
+To understand whether this PRBM transition is imprinted onto the SFF of our model, it would be desirable to access larger system sizes, where the secondary plateau is more prominent.
 However, the SFF for SYK$_2$ has fluctuations that grow with $N^{T}$ \cite{legramandi-talwar}, making it prohibitively expensive to gather sufficient statistics for convergence, which in our case reaches the order of $10^7$ samples at $N = 226$.
 The implications of these large fluctuations are discussed in \cite{supp}.

-\B{\it Conclusions.}---In this paper, we have discussed how the SFF captures the distinct regimes of single-particle physics in the variable-range SYK$_2$ model \eqref{eq:model_action}.
-Key features include the dip height, which serves as an indicator of transitions between ergodic and non-ergodic behavior, and the secondary plateau, which arises in the non-ergodic regime and approaches the late-time plateau value as the system becomes localized.
-The point where the plateau height grows more quickly corresponds to Anderson criticality.
+{\it Conclusions.} We have discussed how the SFF captures distinct regimes in the variable-range SYK$_2$ model.
+Key features include the dip height, as an indicator of ergodic--non-ergodic transitions, and a secondary plateau, which appears at the onset of the non-ergodic regime, starts to grow more rapidly at a point suggestive of the position of Anderson criticality, and merges into the late-time plateau as the system localizes.